Redesigning Vancouver’s carbon reporting system resulted in cutting support cost by 65%

 Three conditions that filter who actually need to answer these questions

-Break down long forms into multi-step flows and group related fields to avoid overwhelming users.
+I broke down long forms into multi-step flows and group related fields to avoid overwhelming users.

 Solutions: